2018 CAP applications

 For subjects with different teaching periods the application closing date is two weeks before the start of teaching.

-Note – applications for CAP will only open once the University Handbook for the relevant year is available.
+Note – applications for CAP will only open once the University Handbook for the relevant year is available (approximately the end of October).

 Applications for single subject studies (CAP) are submitted using the University's Online Application System